 This discussion will feature the role played by lasers in the modern spinal surgery arena.
 We will investigate how lasers can treat herniations through a variety of procedural options and what patients can expect if they decide to undergo a laser-based back surgery technique.

-Lasers are currently being used for a variety of surgical applications within the back pain industry.
+Lasers are currently being used for a variety of surgical applications within the back pain treatment industry.

 Laser implements are used in some types of discectomy procedures to excise parts of bulging discs and are also used to dissolve fragments of ruptured discs which may have migrated throughout the surrounding spinal anatomy.